 Five of the most popular sights on Ibiza – so get in early and avoid the crowds!

-We’ve also got a great blog on some of Ibiza’s best daytime activities.
+We also have a great blog on some of Ibiza’s best daytime activities.

 Best time to visit Ibiza

 Sunshine is a near constant in Ibiza; the island is blessed with clear skies for more than 300 days of the year.
-The toasty summer lasts from May through to early October, with peak sizzle season in July and August.
+The toasty summer lasts from May to early October, with peak sizzle season in July and August.
 Of course, summer is also prime tourist territory on the island, but countless pockets of seclusion are still there for the taking if you look hard enough.
-Plus there are lots of fun festivals, events and activities taking place during this period.
+Plus, there are lots of fun festivals, events, and activities taking place during this period.
+Whether you like to be in on the action or more off the well-trodden track, our destination experts can advise where to find villas in Ibiza.

-As the famous clubs call closing time, the mass of fun-in-the-sun-seekers return to whence they came and the island sheds its summer skin, revealing a more mellow side.
-From November to April, the weather does cool, but the winter sunshine ensures you’ll still make your Vitamin D quota.
-On good days, the temperatures can inch up to 20 degrees Celsius (or beyond), while during the coldest stretches, the weather is more suited to strolls on the sand than sunbathing.
+As the famous clubs call closing time, the mass of fun-in-the-sun-seekers return home, and the island sheds its summer skin, revealing a more mellow side.
+From November to April, the weather cools down, although the winter sun will ensure you can still meet your Vitamin D quota.
+On good days, the temperatures can inch up to 20 degrees Celsius (or beyond), while during the coldest stretches, the climate is more suited to strolls on the sand than sunbathing.

 Getting around

-• Public transport: Ibiza does have a regular bus service, but it only runs between the major resort centres, so taxis, bikes or a hire car are essential if you want to root out those deserted coves and rustic rural restaurants.
+- Public transport: Ibiza does have a regular bus service, but it only runs between the major resort centres.
+Taxis, bikes, or rental cars are essential if you want to root out those deserted coves and rustic rural restaurants.

-• By bike: Ibiza is only around 40 kilometres (25 miles) from top to bottom – an ideal size for two-wheel travel.
-Biking will allow you to reach beaches, coves and isolated villages that simply aren’t accessible by bus.
-Be warned, climbing the twisty sloping roads around the hills is arduous, particularly in the July and August heat, so save the epic cycling journeys for cooler months.
+- By bike: Ibiza is only around 40 kilometres (25 miles) from top to bottom – an ideal size for two-wheel travel.
+Biking will allow you to reach beaches, coves, and isolated villages that simply aren’t accessible by bus.
+Climbing the twisty, sloping roads around the hills is arduous, particularly in the July and August heat, so we’d suggest saving the epic cycling journeys for cooler months.

-• Hiring a car: If you want the freedom to go where you want when you want, without having to walk or cycle, you’ll need to rent your own car.
-Companies like Europcar, Hertz and Avis all provide services direct from the airport.
+- Hiring a car: If you want the freedom to go where you want when you want, without having to walk or cycle, you’ll need to rent your own car.
+Companies like Europcar, Hertz, and Avis all provide direct services from the airport.
 Choose a sturdy model if you plan on driving through the hairpin roads of the interior.
+Some of our favourite villas in Ibiza are nestled in less visited areas, so having a car is great for this reason, too.

-On Ibiza, swimming and sunning on heavenly beaches is de rigour, but if you can peel yourself off the sun lounger, you’ll find unexpected treasures here too.
+Swimming and sunning yourself on Ibiza’s heavenly beaches is de rigour, but if you can peel yourself off the sun lounger, you’ll find unexpected treasures too:

 Hidden gems

-• For a hiking route that will wow, trek south along a coastal path from the Las Salinas salt flats to Cap Des Falco.
-Ditch the flip-flops and put on trainers before embarking.
-Save this cliff walk for sunset when temperatures are milder and the light is at its most photogenic.
+- For a hiking route that will wow, trek south along a coastal path from the Las Salinas salt flats to Cap Des Falco.
+Ditch the flip-flops and lace up your trainers before embarking.
+Save this cliff walk for sunset when temperatures are milder, and the light is at its most photogenic.

-• Just a breezy ferry ride away from Ibiza lies the mite-sized island of Espalmador, one of Europe’s last true hideaways.
-Beaches fringe the edges and mudbaths cover the centre.
-Visitors used to bathe in the brown liquid pools but these days, they are strictly (and rightly) reserved for birds.
+- Just a breezy ferry ride away from Ibiza lies the pint-sized island of Espalmador, one of Europe’s last true hideaways.
+Beaches fringe the edges, and mudbaths cover the centre; visitors used to bathe in the pools, but these days, they are strictly (and rightly) reserved for birds.

-• The village of Sant Agustí des Vedrà wins hearts with its storybook stone buildings and the soothing simplicity of life.
-This is a lovely spot to spend an afternoon wandering, followed by a delicious fish supper.
+- The village of Sant Agustí des Vedrà wins hearts with its storybook stone buildings and soothing simplicity of life.
+This is a lovely spot to spend an afternoon wandering, followed by a delicious fish dinner.

 Ibiza facts…